-- be directly responsible for the preparation and management of the action with the coapplicant(s) and affiliated entity(ies), not acting as an intermediary. - (2) The potential applicant may not participate in calls for proposals or be awarded grants if it is in any of the situations listed in Section 2.3.3 of the Practical Guide;
+- (1) In order to be eligible for a grant, the applicant must: - be a legal person and - be non-profit-making and - be non-governmental civil society organisations, and - be established in Bosnia and Herzegovina and - be directly responsible for the preparation and management of the action with the coapplicant(s) and affiliated entity(ies), not acting as an intermediary and - be a network of CSOs, with primary mission on elections' observations matters.
+Minimum 5 CSO members of the network. - (2) The potential applicant may not participate in calls for proposals or be awarded grants if it is in any of the situations listed in Section 2.3.3 of the Practical Guide;